Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

   > Execution of a few 1,000,000 steps of $ Delta t= 0.001 $ ps

-  > Metropolis criterion to accept/reject for the next steps
+Metropolis criterion is used to accept/reject in the next steps

 ## Numerical Code, Parameters and Files